 - Some immunizations expire each year and are required to be updated annually.
 In addition, many immunization requirements are required in a series of tests or will require additional documentation when a test shows as positive.
 Students that have not updated their annual immunization requirements or have not completed a required immunization series can have their record flagged as "non-compliant".

 - Students can review the required immunization information provided by OHSU Student Health Services for more information about the required/missing items.

-- Students can complete missing immunization requirements by visiting the Student Health Office on their campus or seeing your doctor or nurse practitioner.
+- Students can complete missing immunization requirements by visiting the Student Health Office on their campus starting the first week of their program, or seeing your doctor or nurse practitioner.

 Students often have questions about their immunization and compliance requirements, how to turn in their materials, or why their record has been flagged as non-compliant.
-Students can contact Megan Jones or Veronica Nieto in the Admissions Office for more information and assistance at firstname.lastname@example.org or at 503-494-7725.
+Students can contact the Compliance Officer for more information and assistance at firstname.lastname@example.org

-Any student that is receiving notifications from American Databank or OHSU administrators about being non-compliant with required immunization and compliance materials should follow up with the Office of Admissions immediately.
+Any student that is receiving notifications from American Databank or OHSU administrators about being non-compliant with required immunization and compliance materials should follow up with the Compliance Officer immediately.